TREEcg/specification/specs/3-search.md

 # Search forms # {#searching}

-Searching through a TREE will allow you to immediately jump to the right `tree:Node`.
+Searching through a TREE will allow you to immediately jump to the right <code>tree:Node</code>.
 TREE relies on the [Hydra search specification](http://www.hydra-cg.com/spec/latest/core/#hydra:search) for its search forms.
-It does however extend Hydra with specific search properties (`hydra:IriTemplate`) for different types of search forms, and searches starting from a `tree:ViewDescription`, to which the search form is linked with `tree:search`.
+It does however extend Hydra with specific search properties (<code>hydra:IriTemplate</code>) for different types of search forms, and searches starting from a <code>tree:ViewDescription</code>, to which the search form is linked with <code>tree:search</code>.
 The behaviour of the search form fully depends on the specific property, for which TREE introduces a couple of specific properties:

 ## Geospatial XYZ tiles search form ## {#xyztiles}

 Three properties allow to specify a geospatial XYZ tiles template (also known as slippy maps).
- 1. `tree:longitudeTile` describes the X value
+ 1. <code>tree:longitudeTile</code> describes the X value
- 2. `tree:latitudeTile` descrbes the Y value
+ 2. <code>tree:latitudeTile</code> descrbes the Y value
- 3. `tree:zoom` describes the zoom level
+ 3. <code>tree:zoom</code> describes the zoom level

 All properties expect positive integers.